codesharedot/bitcoin-gold-price/README.md

-# ethereum price
+# bitcoin-cash price

-Gets the ethereum price with Python (from JSON).
+Gets the bitcoin-cash price with Python (from JSON).

 https://pythonbasics.org